 You should also give the phone numbers of any hotels you're staying at, as an alternative emergency way to contact you.

 It depends on your babysitter's age, level of maturity, how well you know them, and other factors.
-But it's never appropriate for them to invite people into your home without asking for your permission first.
-It's unlikely that your babysitter will throw a house party at your home while you're away.
-But it's usually better to play it safe and just say no. After all, your babysitter is getting paid to do a job.
+It's never appropriate for them to invite people into your home without asking for your permission first.
+It's unlikely that your babysitter will throw a house party at your home while you're away, but it's usually better to play it safe and just say no. After all, your babysitter is getting paid to do a job.
 Not just hang out with friends and socialize.